al66/imicros-flow/README.md

 (a) `flow.sequence.evaluated`

-Each token emitted by handling of `flow.next` has the attributes *defaultSequence* and *waitFor* if one of the outgoing sequences is a default sequence. *defaultSequence* is the element id of an outgoing default sequence. *waitFor* is an array of all outgoing conditional sequences.
+Each token emitted by handling of `flow.next` has the attributes *defaultSequence* and *waitFor* if one of the outgoing sequences is a default sequence. *defaultSequence* is the element id of an outgoing default sequence. *waitFor* is an array of all other outgoing sequences.

 The event handler of `flow.sequence.evaluated`
 - save the received token in the context of the default sequence element